DracoThaGoat/Mic-Time/README.md

 It exists to remove ambiguity and reduce cognitive load.

 Users should not have to wonder whether something they said will appear later.

+## What This Is Not

+This concept does not assume malicious behavior by apps.
+It exists to remove ambiguity, reduce cognitive load, and make system behavior explicit to users.

 ## Status